PolyPlugins/Settings-Class-for-Wordpress/README.md

 After you run the require you'll see a vendor folder.

 ## Example Plugin

+You can also download our [test-plugin](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) boilerplate to get up and running.

-Create test-plugin.php within the test-plugin folder and add the below code:
+If you want barebones you can create a test-plugin.php file within a new /wp-content/plugins/test-plugin/ folder and add the below code:
 ```
 <?php